Psychology Option

 BSc Major Program

 A student must successfully complete the equivalent of a minimum of 129 ch, including the 18 Psychology courses identified in the recommended sequence above.
-Note: All Psychology courses must be passed with at least a grade of C.
+NOTE: All Psychology courses must be passed with a minimum grade of C.

 Normally all Psychology courses counted toward the BSc.
 Major in Psychology degree must have been completed within the 10 years prior to graduation.